 On the ground, the Power button is visible.
 Airborne the CX ALRTS button cancels all altitude and accuracy alerts.
 Oxygen Alerts are unaffected.
 Useful if unwanted altitude and accuracy alerts are being generated.
 Altitude, Atmospheric, and Field Elevation controls retain their settings.
-To restart alerts, select a new altitude in the SELECTOR or field elevation with the Field Elevation controls.
+To restart alerts, select a new altitude in the SELECTOR.